ArturSpirin/test_junkie/.github/ISSUE_TEMPLATE/bug_report.md

 1. Python version `python --version`
 2. Test Junkie version `pip show test_junkie`
+3. Platform aka *_Windows 10_* or *_Linux Mint 18.1_*
-3. Command used, if running via terminal
+4. Command used, if running via terminal
-4. Smallest code snippet that can reproduce the issue
+5. Smallest code snippet that can reproduce the issue and /or description of the issue

 ### Expected behaviour